How to Start Your Own Online Magazine in 2025

 3.2.2 When to develop a native app

 If budget is not a concern, and you’re willing to invest in serious development, you might consider creating a native app.
-This gives you lots of flexibility over the user experience and provides more than one way to generate revenue — through app sales, in-app purchases, or through advertising.
+This gives you a lot of flexibility in the user experience.
+It also offers several ways to make money, like app sales, in-app purchases, or advertising.
 Just keep in mind, you will only reach mobile readers, not desktop users.

-You’ll need to create a separate version for each mobile platform you want to be on (iOS apps and Android apps are written in different programming languages).
-You’ll also be subject to Google and/or Apple quality control, terms and conditions, and you’ll have to share a cut of your profits.
+Youw will need to follow Google and Apple's quality control rules and terms.
+You will also have to share part of your profits.
 And again, the app store is crowded, so unless you already have a strong brand, there is no guarantee readers will ever find you.

 You can learn more about submitting a magazine app to the Apple app store here.